Skip to main content

 Home and community support

 Who may qualify: An older adult or adult with a disability may qualify if they need help with daily activities and meet program priority rules.
-Some services may look at income, risk, frailty, caregiver support, and whether the person can remain safely at home.
+Some services may look at income, frailty, caregiver support, and whether the person can remain safely at home.

 Where to apply: Call your county AAA first.
 Ask for an intake or screening for home and community services.
-Ask whether there is a waiting list, what papers you need, and what can start sooner.

 Family caregiver support

 Who may qualify: The program can support adult family members and other unpaid caregivers.
 It can also help some grandparents and older relatives who are raising children.
-Respite and supplemental services may require an assessment and may be limited to higher-need cases.

 Where to apply: Call the Arizona Caregiver Resource Line at 1-888-737-7494, Monday through Friday, 9 a.m. to 4 p.m., or call your local AAA.
+If your goal is paid caregiving, read our Arizona guide to paid family care before you apply.

 Reality check: Caregiver programs can help, but they may not pay a family member directly.
-If your goal is paid caregiving, read our Arizona guide to paid family care before you apply.
+Respite funds may be limited or paused.

 Medicare counseling through SHIP